PlanB-Network/bitcoin-educational-content/courses/cyp201/en.md

 This depth corresponds to the wallet's master private key and master chain code.
 It is represented by the notation $m/$.

 **Depth 1: Purpose (BIP43)**

-The goal determines the logical structure of derivation.
+The purpose determines the logical structure of derivation.
 For example, a P2WPKH address will have $/84'/$ at depth 1 (according to BIP84), while a P2TR address will have $/86'/$ (according to BIP86).
 This layer facilitates compatibility between wallets by indicating index numbers corresponding to the BIP numbers.

 In other words, once you have the master key and the master chain code, these serve as a parent key pair to derive a child key pair.
 The index used in this derivation can be, for example, $/84'/$ if the wallet is intended to use SegWit v0 type scripts.
 This key pair is then at depth 1.
 Its role is not to lock bitcoins, but simply to serve as a waypoint in the derivation hierarchy.